usnistgov/ndn-dpdk/bpf/strategy/README.md

-# ndn-dpdk/strategy
+# ndn-dpdk/bpf/strategy

-This directory contains forwarding strategies, implemented using the strategy API defined in `api.h`.
+This directory contains forwarding strategies, implemented using the strategy API defined in [`api.h`](../../csrc/strategyapi/api.h).

 To implement a strategy named `foo`: